al1brn/geonodes/generation/docgen/doc/section.md

 Parse comment to extract information

 This method extract information embbeded in the comment and returns the cleaned text.
-The default implementation returns the argument without change.
+The default implementation simply normalizes the comment.

 ##### Arguments

 - **comment** (_str_) : the raw comment

 ##### Returns

 - _str_ : the cleaned comment